joyhughes/Jen/Lux/README.md

 # Contributor Guide

-There are two main ways to contribute to Lux - helping build the user interface or adding
+There are three main ways to contribute to Lux - helping build the user interface, adding functions, elements, or cellular automata rules to the C++ portion, or creating new scenes.
+Contributors work with the mentors to choose which [issues](https://github.com/joyhughes/Jen/issues) to work on.
+All pull requests must be approved by a mentor.

 ## Contributing to the user interface (JavaScript)

+Contributors are invited to work on UI design and layout and widgets in the Joyographic app in accordance with the UI design philosophy.

-## UI philosophy
+## UI design philosophy

 ### General audience